IBM-Bluemix-Docs/api-management/manage_apis.md

 After the initial setup is complete, bind one or more APIs to the registered domain from the **Custom domains** section of the {{site.data.keyword.Bluemix_notm}} APIs console by completing the following steps:

 1. In the list of available targets, locate the service or default domain to which the custom domain should be attached.
-2. In a separate browser window or tab, navigate to your DNS provider's settings page and create a CNAME record for the desired domain.
-Use the value of the **Default domain / Alias** column in the {{site.data.keyword.Bluemix_notm}} custom domain management page as the CNAME target, then save your DNS settings.
+2. In a separate browser window or tab, navigate to your DNS provider's *Settings* page and create a TXT record for the desired domain.
+In your DNS provider's settings, set the `host` field to the desired custom domain (for example, *api.mycompany.com*).
+Set the `value` field to the value of the **Default domain / Alias** column in the {{site.data.keyword.Bluemix_notm}} custom domain management page.
+Save your DNS settings.

-    *Note: DNS changes can take up to 48 hours to propagate, though changes usually occur more quickly than that.*
+    *Note: DNS changes can take up to 48 hours to propagate, but changes do not usually take that long.*

 3. On the custom domains page, click the three dots on the row containing the target "default domain", and select **Edit** from the menu.
 4. In the resulting dialog, select the **Assign a custom domain** checkbox.